Patterns

 - UX decisions vary between pages

-Patterns fix that by giving you a default way to build features correctly.
+Patterns solve this by defining a default way to build product behavior consistently.

 What you getLink to section